wilsonmar/oss-perf/swagger.md

 describing, producing, consuming, and visualizing RESTful web services for developers to fully program clients calling them.

+This enables <a href="swagger-codegen.md">Swagger CodeGen</a>
-Thus, Swagger CodeGen generates in client code for different languages.
+to generate client code for different programming languages.

 <a id="Who">